Arnold Bennett: Archives

 There are substantial archives of Bennett's papers and artworks, including drafts, diaries, letters, photographs, and watercolours, at The Potteries Museum & Art Gallery in Stoke-on-Trent and at Keele University.
 Other Bennett papers are held by University College London, the British Library, Staffordshire University's Special Collections and, in the US, Texas and Yale universities and the Berg Collection in the New York Public Library.

 Omelette

 Bennett shares with the composer Gioachino Rossini, the singer Nellie Melba and some other celebrities the distinction of having a well-known dish named in his honour.
 An omelette Arnold Bennett is one that incorporates smoked haddock, hard cheese (typically Cheddar), and cream.
 It was created at the Savoy Grill in London for Bennett, who was an habitué, by the chef Jean Baptiste Virlogeux.
-It remains a British classic; cooks from Marcus Wareing to Delia Smith and Gordon Ramsay have published their recipes for it, and a variant remains on the menu at the Savoy Grill.
+It remains a British classic; cooks from Marcus Wareing to Delia Smith and Gordon Ramsay have published their recipes for it; it is served at Simpson's in the Strand, adjoining the Savoy, and a variant remains on the menu at the Savoy Grill.
 (Note: The traditional omelette was served at the Savoy until 2021.
 In 2022 the omelette was replaced with a soufflé Arnold Bennett, with the same essential ingredients.)